rhochmayr/gpu-network-dash/README.md

 # GPU Network Dashboard

-A dashboard template for managing distributed GPU networks.
+A dashboard prototype for managing distributed GPU networks (October 2024).
 Built with React, TypeScript, and Tailwind CSS, this template provides a comprehensive interface for monitoring network performance, managing nodes, and analyzing distributed computing workloads.

 **Note**: This is a template application that currently operates with synthetic data from local files for demonstration purposes.
 You can easily integrate it with your own API endpoints and data sources.